Exploring the stellar streams and satellites around the giant low surface brightness galaxy Malin 1: Introduction

-\citet{Disney1976} suggested the possibility that there are galaxies with a Surface Brightness (SB) lower than the empirical limit proposed by \citet{Freeman1970ONGALAXIES}, which defined the characteristic central surface brightness of disk galaxies around $21.65$ $B$ mag arcsec$^{-2}$.
-This threshold was based on observations of High-Surface Brightness spirals and was initially thought to represent a universal feature of disk galaxies.
-Since then, the discovery rate of Low-Surface-Brightness Galaxies (LSBGs) has been boosted by advances in observational techniques and deeper sky surveys, leading to a growing recognition of their importance in galactic formation and evolution \citep{Du2020}.
+\citet{Disney1976} suggested the possibility that there are galaxies with a surface brightness (SB) lower than the empirical limit proposed by \citet{Freeman1970ONGALAXIES}, which defined the characteristic central surface brightness of disc galaxies as being around $21.65$ $B$ mag arcsec$^{-2}$.
+This threshold was based on observations of high-surface-brightness spirals and was initially thought to represent a universal feature of disc galaxies.
+Since then, the discovery rate of low surface brightness galaxies (LSBGs) has been boosted by advances in observational techniques and deeper sky surveys, leading to a growing recognition of their importance in galaxy formation and evolution \citep{Du2020}.

 In general terms, LSBGs exhibit a central surface brightness fainter than $23.5$ $B$ mag arcsec$^{-2}$ \citep{Impey1997}.
-These galaxies display poor star formation rates, low metallicity, and extended HI gas discs; characteristics shared with giant-LSBGs (gLSBGs), which appear as massive systems typically existing in isolation and having sizes larger than the size of the Milky Way (MW), to the 25th isophote \citep{Das2013}.
+These galaxies display poor star formation rates, a low metallicity, and extended \HI{} gas discs, characteristics shared with giant low surface brightness galaxies (gLSBGs), which appear as massive systems typically existing in isolation and have sizes larger than that of the Milky Way up to the 25th isophote \citep{Das2013}.